Boarders/slick-blog/site/posts/halting2.md

                         -- and take successor.

--- rename is defined by structural recursion, extending the renaming -- at binding sites and applying it when we reach variables. rename : ∀ {Γ Δ}
+-- rename is defined by structural recursion, extending the renaming -- at binding sites and applying it to variables. rename : ∀ {Γ Δ}
   → (∀ {ty} → ty ∈ Γ → ty ∈ Δ)
   → (∀ {ty} → Expr Γ ty → Expr Δ ty)